-- At the end of your repayment plan, if there is some debt leftover, but is classed as unaffordable to you set out in your initial IVA proposal, it will be written off.
+- At the end of your repayment plan, if there is some debt leftover but was classed as unaffordable in your initial IVA proposal, it will be written off.
 Again, this is calculated when the proposal is originally prepared.

 Life after an IVA

-An Individual Voluntary Arrangement (IVA) is a formal procedure, which is a legally binding debt repayment plan, which is made between a person and their creditors.
-It’s an alternative to bankruptcy and can represent an opportunity for people to avoid selling their major assets such as houses.
-As a process, it must be managed by an insolvency practitioner, who takes on two roles as Nominee first and then as Supervisor once the creditors approve the IVA.
+An Individual Voluntary Arrangement (IVA) is a formal procedure; a legally binding debt repayment plan made between an individual and their creditors.
+It’s an alternative to bankruptcy and can represent an opportunity for people to avoid selling their significant assets such as houses.
+As a process, it must be managed by a licensed insolvency practitioner, who takes on the roles of Nominee first, and then as Supervisor once the creditors approve the arrangement.

 How we can help

-If you’re worried about creditor pressure piling up on you and think an Individual Voluntary Arrangement might be a good option for you, it’s essential to act fast.
-The more pressure you find yourself under from creditors, the harder it will be to secure an IVA.
-We can help guide you on the best way forward and advise you as to whether an IVA is the right option for you.
-With 8 licensed insolvency practitioners, we will be able to represent you at all stages of the IVA.
-Get in touch, and we can give free advice, via online chat, a phone call or a face to face consultation.
+If you’re worried about creditor pressure piling up on you and think an Individual Voluntary Arrangement might be a good option, it’s essential to act fast.
+We can help advise you on the best way forward and whether an IVA is the right option for you.
+With an experienced team of licensed insolvency practitioners, we can assist you at all stages of the IVA.
+Get in touch for free advice via online chat or a phone call.